poweredgenl/smarthome/README.md

 #### Light automations <a name="lightautomations"/>

 - In toilet / storage and attic, office, lights turn on/off based on motion sensor, re-triggered / reset of the timer in case of continued presence.
+- Wake up lights: using ECOdim cord dimmers (which i plugged in to replace regular light switches on floorlamps) built 2 wake up lights for the bedroom     to replace traditional Philips wake up lights which are less fancy.
+Using the android HA companion app to passthru the alarm clock variable.
+Used         https://www.wouterbulten.nl/blog/tech/custom-wake-up-light-with-node-red/ as guid which worked excellent!
 - Automated lights with sensors including day/night routines, mood scenes after sunset and vacation lights when the alarm is armed.
 - In the hallway / kitchen / dining and living lights turn on/off based on motion sensor, but included with mood scenes to dim after no presence is detected       anymore.
 In this way creating a mood-effect, eg dimmed lights to provide a cozy atmosphere.
 This is also activated when the lights are off, and no motion is     detected at sunset.
 If all those cases are met - the mood lights are activated automatically.